Alphonse Le Gastelois: Proposed compensation

 In 1999, The States of Jersey debated a proposition brought by Senator J.S.
 Rothwell to pay Le Gastelois £20,000 in compensation as a token of support to redress the injustice that he had suffered.
 In a BBC interview, he was quoted as saying "What can you do?
 You can't rebuild my life, you can't rebuild me.
 I don't want much now, only want to be left in peace."
 He said of the proposed compensation: "It's a bit late in life but it will help."

 The Finance and Economics Committee presented written comments to the States, expressing their sympathy for Le Gastelois' circumstances but in their opinion paying compensation could establish a precedent.
-After the States voted in favour of holding the debate in camera, Senator Rothwell withdrew his proposition.
+After the States voted in favour of holding the debate in camera, Rothwell withdrew his proposition.

 Family

 Le Gastelois never married, and he left no children.
-His nephew William Du Heaume and wife Valerie Du Heaume along with their family still live in the island as does William Du Heaume's brother Ernest and his two sons.
+His nephew William Du Heaume and wife Valerie Du Heaume along with their family still live on the island.
 Valerie Du Heaume looked after him when his health failed.
 She has called for the States of Jersey to make a public apology, and for a memorial to him to be placed on the reef.

 Memorial

-Amongst the many friends that attended his funeral were 9 expert mariners from Normandy who had been amongst Le Gastelois' most frequent visitors during his exile, including Alain Blancheton, former harbourmaster of Carteret who gave the eulogy.
+Amongst the many friends that attended his funeral were nine expert mariners from Normandy who had been amongst Le Gastelois' most frequent visitors during his exile, including Alain Blancheton, former harbourmaster of Carteret who gave the eulogy.

 Shortly after Le Gastelois' death, a Facebook group was set up to gain public support for a suitable memorial.
 St Martin's honorary police also expressed interest.
 The Facebook group has suggested "Wrongly Accused; forgive us" as a suitable epitaph.
 A letter to the editor of the Jersey Evening Post suggested that Jersey Heritage which each year commissions a portrait of one of the Island's well known citizens should select Le Gastelois as its next subject.

 Theatrical performance

-Scriptwriter Andrea Earl has written a play about Le Gastelois' life.
+Andrea Earl has written a play about Le Gastelois' life.
 It was performed for the first time at Jersey Opera House on 28 October 2014, the month being the 100th anniversary of his birth.